Kestasvv/Kestasvv/README.md

 - 👋 Hi, I’m @Kestasvv
-- 👀 I’m interested in learning to code
+- 👀 I’m currnetly working on code visiblity startup
-- 🌱 I’m currently learning python
+- 🌱 Raising 150K for pre-seed round
-- 💞️ I’m looking to collaborate on anything at this time, I want to learn by participating
 - 📫 How to reach me: @kestasvv on twitter is the best way.
+-

 <!---